project-fifo/docs/technical/api/vms.rst

       }

   :reqheader accept: the accepted encoding, valid is ``application/json``
-  :reqheader x-snarl-token: the snarl token for this session
   :resheader content-type: the returned datatype, usually ``application/json``
-  :resheader x-snarl-token: the snarl token for this session

   :status 200: the VM's services are returned
   :status 404: no services were found